Giskard-AI/giskard-hub/script-docs/hub/ui/datasets/manual.rst

 The Chat section is where you can query and talk to the agent.
 You write your message on the agent part of the screen.

 The right panel displays all your conversations.
 You can have as many conversations as you need.
-To add a new one, click the “New conversation” button.
+To add a new one, click the "New conversation" button.
 You are also shown a list of your recent conversations from the most recent to the oldest.

 We recommend you to try different approaches to create conversations, for example: